imdea-software/popl-2016-artifact/README.md

 Alternatively, this project can be run in a preconfigured virtual machine.
 To use this method both [VirtualBox] and [Vagrant] must be installed.
 Both are available for a wide range of systems, with great installation support.
+This is known to work with the following versions:

+* [VirtualBox] 4.3.20
+* [Vagrant] 1.7.2

-First, start [Vagrant] in the root directory of this project:
+First, start [Vagrant] in the root directory of this project — the directory containing `Vagrantfile` — by running

     vagrant up